lhayhurst/legacybot/README.md

 # Legacybot
 This is a Discordbot for helping out with "play by post" games of [Legacy: Life Among the Ruins](https://ufopress.co.uk/our-games/legacy-life-among-ruins/).
 If you want to jump right in, the commands used by the bot are listed below, and the [TUTORIAL.md](TUTORIAL.md) has a bunch of examples.

+Legacy Bot is currently in ALPHA TESTING and as such any data written to it can be blown away at any moment!
+Once it proceeds to BETA it will have permanent storage.

 ## Installation
 Past https://discordapp.com/api/oauth2/authorize?client_id=619678791626915850&permissions=201837632&scope=bot into your browser and select the server you'd like the bot to join.